levigbeverly/levigbeverly.github.io/docs/index.md

 - _Venue owners_: You can use **Local-Show-Tive** to share consistent information about your venue.
 - _Artists, managers, and promoters_: You can use **Local-Show-Tive** to post and update information about your upcoming shows.

-**Local-Show-Tive** allows users to update and query an ongoing database of live music events.
+**Local-Show-Tive** allows users to update and query an ongoing database of concerts and venues.

 **Local-Show-Tive** is cloud-based and available for use on any device that can connect to the internet.
 The service is easy to use, and requires minimal to no experience with REST APIs.